 The interdisciplinary team coordinates and supervises all care 7 days a week, 24 hours a day.
 This includes when the patient resides in a nursing home.
 This team is responsible for making sure that all involved services share information.
 This may include the inpatient facility, the home care agency, the doctor, and other community professionals, such as pharmacists, clergy, and funeral directors.
 The patient, the family and the caregivers are encouraged to contact hospice team if any problems arise.
 It does not matter what time of day or night the problem occurs.
 There is always staff on call to help with whatever may arise.
-Hospice care assures the patient and their family that they are not alone and help can be reached at any time.
+Hospice care assures the patient and their family that they are not alone, and help can be reached at any time.

-In a long term care facility and/or assisted living facility the staff at the facility will also act on behalf of the patient and family.
+In a long-term care facility and/or assisted living facility the staff at the facility will also act on behalf of the patient and family.
 The hospice company does not remain at the facility unless it is an inpatient hospice facility.
 The family or patient can speak to the charge nurse at the facility to have questions answered.

 Hospice care staff members are kind and caring.
 They communicate well, are good listeners, and are interested in working with families who are coping with a life-threatening illness.
 They are usually specially trained in the unique issues surrounding death and dying.
-Yet, because the work can be emotionally draining, it is very important that support is available to help the staff with their own grief and stress.
+Yet, because the work can be emotionally draining, it is especially important that support is available to help the staff with their own grief and stress.
 Ongoing education about the dying process is also an important part of staff support.

 While you are in hospice, your family and caregivers may need some time away (this pertains the patient that is residing at home).Hospice service may offer them a break through respite care, which is often offered in up to 7-day periods.
-During this time the patient will be transferred out of the family home to a hospice facility or to a long term care facility.
-This allows families to take a mini-vacation, go to special events, or simply get much-needed rest at home while the patient are cared for in an inpatient setting.
+During this time the patient will be transferred out of the family home to a hospice facility or to a long-term care facility.
+This allows families to take a mini-vacation, go to special events, or simply get much-needed rest at home while the patient is cared for in an inpatient setting.